Strasburg, Nats crush Cards, close in on NLCS sweep

 Nationals starters Anibal Sanchez, Max Scherzer and Strasburg have not given up an earned run in 21 2/3 innings of the NLCS while pitching Washington to a 3-0 lead in the best-of-seven set.
 The Cardinals have scored just two runs in the series, which would end Tuesday if Washington can win at home again.

-Kendrick, whose grand slam was the deciding blow in the decisive Game 5 of the NL Division Series against the Los Angeles Dodgers, tied a league championship series record with three doubles Monday.
-He drove in two runs on a double during a four-run third inning and brought home another run on a double in Washington's two-run fifth.
-Anthony Rendon, Ryan Zimmerman, and Victor Robles each had two hits for the Nationals, who have won five consecutive postseason games since losing Game 3 of the NLDS.

-Robles, who added a sixth-inning home run, had been out the previous nine days with a mild hamstring strain.
-His homer was the only Washington run that did not come with two outs.
-Cardinals right-hander Jack Flaherty (0-1) gave up four runs on five hits over four innings with two walks and six strikeouts.
-No. 3 hitter Paul Goldschmidt struck out four times as St. Louis batters fanned 16 times.

-Washington's four-run third inning was the first time Flaherty gave up more than two runs in an inning since June 25 against the Oakland Athletics.
-He did not allow more than three runs over his final 16 regular-season starts and his first two postseason starts.
 The Nationals will send left-hander Patrick Corbin to the mound in Game 4 on Tuesday as they look for the NLCS sweep.
 The Cardinals will counter with right-hander Dakota Hudson.
 There was just one NLCS sweep over the previous 11 seasons: the New York Mets over the Chicago Cubs in 2015.
+With Washington on the brink of a World Series berth, Strasburg said, "I think it's been just such an amazing year, and I think it's really been great just because of where we've had to come from.
+We've got such a great group of guys, and it's fun.
+It's fun being around the guys and going out there and competing together.
+I think (if) you ask anybody in there, we just want to stay together and keep playing."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)